Caesar3142/tensorVLV-dev/README.md

 Acknowledge “tensorVLV” if using this template folder.

+Watch this tutorial how to setup a case using this template: https://youtu.be/tQTpW4BUxeQ?feature=shared

 Note: This development version may have non-optimized setups for accuracy, validity, or computational efficiency.
 Results depend on the case and setup. pttensor.com disclaims responsibility for results.

 How to Run: